OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 			* Building Elevations
 			* Building Sections
 			* Wall Sections
-			* Stair sections<!--, if necessary-->
+			* Stair sections, if necessary
-			* Small scale exterior interior details, as necessary
+			* Small scale exterior/interior details, as necessary
 	        * Interior elevations
-		        * Does not include millwork/casework elevations
+		        * Does not, however, include millwork/casework elevations
 			        <!--* includes millwork/casework elevations-->
 			         <!--* But does not include small scale detailing of these components-->
 		       <!--* We will include, however, elevations of ADA restroom layouts, if necessary.-->